khoilr/crawling_candidates/README.md

-# QODE assignment interview for Data Engineer (crawling focus)
+# Crawling Candidates from Vietnamese Jobs Platforms

 ## Description

-This project is designed as a part of the interview process for a Data Engineer position at QODE, with a focus on web crawling.
 The main codebase resides in the `dags` and `include` directories.

 The project utilizes Docker for containerization, ensuring a consistent and reproducible environment across different platforms.
 It also uses the Astronomer CLI, a command-line interface that allows you to run Apache Airflow DAGs (Directed Acyclic Graphs) in an isolated environment.